MahmoudY3c/Node-Cron-Trigger/README.md

 # Methods

-- because of `node-cron-trigger` is a cron wrapper you can use any `node-cron` method and options beside the `node-cron-trigger` default usage described above you can also use a method like `schedule`, `validate`, `getTasks` of `node-cron` + also 3 more options like `getHistory` which return your tasks object that [referred here](#history), `getTaskNextRunTime` that's will take the cron expression as argument and it will return the date of the task next run date
+- because of `node-cron-trigger` is a cron wrapper you can use any `node-cron` method and options beside the `node-cron-trigger` default usage described above you can also use a method like `schedule`, `validate`, `getTasks` of `node-cron` + also 3 more options like `getHistory` which return your tasks object that [referred here](#history), `getTaskNextRunTime` that's will take the cron expression as argument and it will return the date of the task next run date, `clearHistory` that will remove the `node-cron-trigger` history

 # History